ReisCodes/tech221-aws/README.md

 Once our keys have been set up, we can create a git repo locally, adding and committing a README to it. we can then use a SSH connection to push this to our repository on GitHub.

+#### Extra Changing back to HTTPS

+To change back to HTTPS from SSH, we need to set the url from our local git repository linking to GitHub to an HTTPS connection, and we can do this by:

+`git remote set-url origin https:..`

+where after HTTPS we put the url of our repository on GitHub.